Aiven-Open/klaw-docs/docs/docs/HowTo/teams/manage-teams.md

 ## Prerequisite

-To manage teams in Klaw, including adding, deleting, or updating, you need to log in using a SUPERADMIN account or an account with the `ADD_EDIT_DELETE_TEAMS` permission.
+To manage teams in Klaw, including adding, deleting, or updating you need to log in using a SUPERADMIN account or an account with the `ADD_EDIT_DELETE_TEAMS` permission.